Ashar2shahid/xv6/README.md

 ## Compiling
 If you are using the class vm, to compile, just run `make xv6.img` in the project directory.
 That will build xv6.img.
 Assuimging that was successful, you can then run xv6 by running `make qemu`.
 If you make changes to any xv6, you will likely need to first clean out the "stale" binaries before rebuilding xv6.img.
 You can clean your build environment with `make clean`.

-## Dependencies
-To install the necessary dependencies for debugging in vscode, press `ctrl p` then enter `ext install webfreak.debug`.
-That will install [this](https://github.com/WebFreak001/code-debug) vscode module.
-You will also need to install gdb and lldb if you haven't already.
-On debian that is `sudo apt update && sudo apt install -y gdb lldb`, on arch (btw) `sudo pacman -S gdb lldb`, and alpine `sudo apk add --update gdb lldb`.

 ## Debugging
 You will then want to navigate to run `make clean xv6.img qemu-vscode` once the gdb server has started, it will wait for connections.
 You can then navigate to your debug console in VSCode and select gdb from the gear icon.
 You should see an "Attach to QEMU" profile available.
 When you run this, you should connect to the gdb server.
 Go ahead and try to set up breakpoints and whatnot.

-## Compiling with Docker
+## Compiling with Docker (if you want to)
 If you are already a linux power user, you can compile natively with docker.
 You can compile xv6 with docker my running `make docker-build`.
 That will run an ubunut 16.04 container that will compile xv6.img for you.
 I would not recommend relying on this unless you are already profcient with docker.

+## Dependencies (if you are not on the VM)
+If you are compiling natively, will need to add a plugin to your vscode.
+To install the necessary dependencies for debugging in vscode, press `ctrl p` then enter `ext install webfreak.debug`.
+That will install [this](https://github.com/WebFreak001/code-debug) vscode module.
+You will also need to install gdb and lldb if you haven't already.
+On debian that is `sudo apt update && sudo apt install -y gdb lldb`, on arch (btw) `sudo pacman -S gdb lldb`, and alpine `sudo apk add --update gdb lldb`.

 # Old stuff